 Be Prompt and Fair When Responding to Customers

 Should a client message you with a problem regarding your service or something you have sold to them, answering them as quickly as possible is an excellent way to earn—and in some cases, salvage—their trust.
 Do not focus on “saving your brand’s skin,” so to speak, but on resolving your customer’s problem to their satisfaction as best you can.
 Clients admire an e-commerce site that places their concerns and wellbeing first and can tell when a business is only looking out for itself.

 Create a Web Site That’s Easy to Navigate

 The number one goal of an e-business, other than becoming profitable, is to remove as many obstacles to a sale as possible.
 A badly designed web site can leave a customer frustrated and, in extreme cases, unaware of how to navigate.
+Take leaves out of successful competitor websites or, better yet, leaders from your industry, like Amazon for e-commerce.
+Never underestimate the power of data you can extract from these websites.
 Have your site designed by a professional designer to ensure it’s at its most presentable.